-This program prepares an individual to function as a Surgical First Assistant after completing approximately five months of classroom and lab education and seven months of clinic time.
+The Surgical First Assistant Program prepares an individual to function as a surgical first assistant after completing approximately five months of classroom and lab education and seven months of clinic time.

-Classroom time is spent learning about the operating room culture and techniques, intensive anatomy review with cadaver lab, and expectations of the surgical assistant.
-Clinicals will be conducted in the various surgical suites of Mayo Clinic, at the Minnesota campus to obtain the necessary technical skills vital to this role.
+Classroom time is spent learning about the operating room culture and techniques, participating in an intensive anatomy review with the cadaver lab, and learning about expectations of the surgical assistant.
+Clinicals are conducted in the various surgical suites of Mayo Clinic Hospital — Rochester to obtain the necessary technical skills vital to this role.

-Upon successful completion of this program students will have acquired:
+Upon successful completion of this program, students acquire:

 - Advanced understanding of human anatomy

-- Refined surgical skills (suturing and hemostasis, patient safety, wound care)
+- Refined surgical skills (suturing and hemostasis, patient safety and wound care)

 - Extensive knowledge of surgical procedures

 The Surgical First Assistant Program will pursue accreditation through the Commission on Accreditation of Allied Health Education Programs (CAAHEP) after the first year of the program is completed.

 See accreditation information for Mayo Clinic College of Medicine.

 Mayo Clinic is affiliated with Eastern Virginia Medical School, but students are not required to enroll there to complete this program.